Old Novgorod dialect: Classification

-The first birch bark letter was found on July 26, 1951, by Nina Fedorovna Akulova.
-At least 1025 have been unearthed since, 923 in Novgorod alone.
+Development

+Research history

+The first birch bark letter, called N1, was found in the city of Novgorod on July 26, 1951, by Nina Fedorovna Akulova.
+It was written in what is now called Old Novgorodian.
+As of 2018, a total of 1,222 items have been discovered in 12 cities, of which 1,113 were found in Novgorod.
+Nearly all others have been found in nearby cities, including 49 in Staraya Russa and 19 in Torzhok.
+Among the most notable letters found is N202 discovered in 1956, which was written by a young boy called Onfim who lived in Novgorod and is dated to the 13th century.

+In Russian, the study of birch bark letters is informally known as berestologiya.
+It is unknown how many birch bark letters have gone undiscovered; less than three percent of the city of Novgorod has been systematically excavated.
+V.L.
+Janin, the head of the Novgorod Archaeological Expedition, estimated that more than 20,000 remain to be discovered in Novgorod alone.
+Although the birch bark letters do not contain explicit dates, archaeologists have been able to date them with an accuracy of 10 to 15 years using methods including stratigraphy and dendrochronology.
+They can be dated even more precisely if historical names or events are mentioned.

 Almost all of them were written with styluses of bronze and iron, and never ink.
 The letters were preserved due to the swampy soil which isolated them from oxygen.
 Many letters are found buried amidst the layers under streets which were previously paved with logs.

 Linguistic features

 The short birch-bark texts are written in a peculiar Slavic vernacular, reflecting living speech, and almost entirely free of the heavy Church Slavonic influence seen in the literary language of the period.
 Some of the observed linguistic features are not found in any other Slavic dialect, representing important Proto-Slavic archaisms.

 Zaliznyak differentiates the Old Novgorod features that were already known before the discovery of the birch bark letters and those that have been ascertained after their study during the last few decades such as the following: